Renting an Electric Scooter with Lovesharing

-If you are a resident or a visitor to the Canary Islands, you will be thrilled to know that Lovesharing Motos has introduced the first motorsharing service to facilitate mobility in the city.
+If you are a resident or a visitor to the Canary Islands, you will be happy to know that Lovesharing Motos has introduced the first motorsharing service to facilitate mobility in the city.
 This innovative service allows users to access 100% electric motorcycles through the Lovesharing Motos app, providing an easy and sustainable way to move around the city.

-Easy and sustainable mobility
+Easy and Sustainable Mobility

-Pay-per-use options
+Pay-per-use Options

 One of the great features of Lovesharing Motos is the different pay-per-use options that are available.
 If you are an occasional user, you can choose the pay-per-minute option and only pay for the time you use the motorcycle.
 Alternatively, if you use our motorcycles frequently, you can subscribe to our flat rate and enjoy unlimited minutes.
 There is also an option to prepay your minutes and use them when you need them.
 Check the website for up to date prices.